Course syllabus for Psychological Treatment, Including Psychotherapy

 Module 4, Evidence-based treatment models in the treatment of adults, 9 credits

 The module intends to integrate advanced theoretical knowledge with the clinical proficiencies that students acquire during the supervised patient care.
-The module provides broad knowledge of diagnosis specific and transdiagnostic treatment interventions for the psychiatric conditions that are most commonly encountered in adults in health care.
+The module provides broad and deap knowledge of diagnosis specific and transdiagnostic treatment interventions for the psychiatric conditions that are commonly encountered in adults in health care, including complex conditions.
 The students also develops knowledge about how to handle common difficulties, traps and barriers in clinical treatments (e.g. lack of treatment compliance).
 In addition to theoretical components, the teaching also contains occations for the students to practice practical clinical proficiencies through role-playing exercises, video recordings of role-playing, discussions and reflections.

 Module 5, Patient care under supervision and mechanisms of change in psychological treatment, 6 credits